thomasaull/KickstartProfile/site-kickstart/modules/MarkupSitemap/README.md

 ---

 Sitemap for Processwire is released under the [ISC License](LICENSE.md).
-The Sitemap package by Matthew Davies is license under the [MIT License](https://github.com/ThePixelDeveloper/Sitemap/blob/master/LICENSE).
+The Sitemap package by Matthew Davies is licensed under the [MIT License](https://github.com/ThePixelDeveloper/Sitemap/blob/master/LICENSE).